Major Options and Requirements

 - Content: The content of the independent work you pursue in Honors can differ.
 Projects and theses can involve traditional literary scholarship, more involved or lengthy works of creative writing, or work in linguistics or other areas pertinent to the major that require quantitative components.

 - Work with your faculty advisor: No matter what kind of project you choose, you must do so under the supervision of a faculty advisor, with whom you will sign up for a one or two semester Honors independent study.
-If you are having trouble finding a faculty advisor, ask the Undergraduate Advisor for help.

 - Completion of independent work (one of the following):